chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-media wc:Thomas_Eakins_-_The_Oboe_Player.jpeg right

 The Oboe Player (1903) is Eakins’ portrait of Dr. Benjamin Sharp, a physician and zoologist engaging in his favorite pastime, playing the oboe.
 While music playing is certainly an activity of leisure, Sharp actually played the oboe professionally with the Philadelphia Symphonic Society, later the Philadelphia Orchestra.
 The Oboe Player is representative of the individuals Eakins knew closely and admired, whom he enjoyed painting the most.

-His affinity for the nude model and the balance a man and a woman can bring into a single composition is what make up this impactful scene, painted largely from imagination.
-This tripartite is present in both iterations of William Rush carving his Water Nymph and Bittern.

 #The Chaperone